FIRST-Tech-Challenge/FtcRobotController/README.md

 ### Drive Classes

-As of now, only tank/differential and mecanum drives are supported (more to come in the future) by Road Runner.
+As of now, only tank/differential, mecanum, and swerve drives are supported (more to come in the future) by Road Runner.
 To use the path and trajectory followers as well as the drive characterization routines, you must create your own drive class.

 The process is relatively similar for tank and mecanum drives.
 Simply extend `TankDrive` or `MecanumDrive`, create a constructor that initializes the appropriate `DcMotor` instances and use them to implement `getWheelPositions()`/`setMotorPowers()`.